vijayanajay/stock_rule_based/docs/memory.md

 # KISS Signal CLI - Memory & Learning Log

+## Zombie Parameter Pandemic: Incomplete API Refactoring (2025-07-21)
+- **Issue**: Multiple test failures (`TypeError` and `AttributeError`) traced to a structural flaw where calling code referenced parameters and attributes that no longer exist.
+The core issue was an incomplete refactoring where caching refresh parameters (`cache_refresh_days`, `refresh_days`) were removed from function signatures and config models, but not from all calling sites.
+- **Structural Root Cause**: API contract desynchronization across module boundaries.
+The `reporter.py` module attempted to access `config.cache_refresh_days` (non-existent) and pass `refresh_days` to `get_price_data()` (non-existent parameter).
+Similarly, tests called `refresh_market_data()` with `refresh_days` parameter that the function doesn't accept.
+This created a cascade of parameter mismatches.
+- **Fix**: Systematically removed all references to zombie parameters throughout the codebase:
+  1. Removed `refresh_days=config.cache_refresh_days` call in `reporter.py`
+  2. Fixed all test calls to `refresh_market_data()` to remove non-existent `refresh_days` parameter
+  3. Corrected test calls to use named parameters instead of error-prone positional arguments
+- **Lesson**: When refactoring function signatures or removing config options, systematically search and update ALL calling sites using grep/IDE search.
+Zombie parameters create subtle API contract violations that lead to runtime failures.
+Always use named parameters in tests to make parameter mismatches obvious.
+The absence of compile-time checking in Python makes this discipline critical.

+## Logic Duplication and Zombie Parameters in Caching Layer (2025-07-30)
+- **Issue**: Multiple test failures (`TypeError`) were traced to a structural flaw in the data caching layer (`data.py`).
+The core issue was duplicated and inconsistent logic for checking cache freshness.
+The function `get_market_data` had a different, more confusing implementation for this check compared to `get_price_data`.
+This was compounded by a deprecated `refresh_days` parameter that was still present in multiple function signatures (a "zombie parameter") but was ignored by the implementation, leading to incorrect test setups that caused the failures.
+- **Fix**:
+    1.  **Standardization (DRY)**: The caching logic was standardized by refactoring `get_market_data` to use the same clear pattern as `get_price_data`.
+The redundant `if not cache_file.exists()` check in `get_price_data` was also removed, as the helper function already performed it, creating a single, canonical implementation for cache validation.
+    2.  **Zombie Parameter Removal**: The deprecated `refresh_days` parameter was completely removed from the codebase—from the `Config` model and YAML files down to the private helper function `_needs_refresh`.
+    3.  **Test Correction**: The associated broken tests were corrected to match the simplified, correct function signature.
+- **Lesson**: Logic duplication, even for simple tasks like cache checking, is a structural risk that leads to code drift and maintenance issues.
+Always refactor to a single source of truth (DRY).
+Deprecated parameters should be fully removed from all layers of the application (config, function signatures, calls) to prevent confusion and future bugs.

+## Logic Duplication and Flawed Initialization (2025-07-29)
+- **Issue**: Two test failures were traced to two distinct structural flaws:
+    1.  **Flawed Initialization**: The `backtester`'s context filter combination logic was initialized with `None`, causing a `TypeError` when the first filter was applied.
+This error was caught by a broad `except` block, which returned an all-`False` series, causing an assertion failure.
+    2.  **Logic Duplication**: The `data` module contained duplicated logic for checking cache freshness—one generic function and one inline implementation for market data.
+A test for market data caching was patching the generic function, which was never called, while the un-mocked inline logic failed, causing the test to fail.
+- **Fix**:
+    1.  **Correct Initialization**: The context filter accumulator in `backtester.py` was correctly initialized to a `pd.Series` of all `True` values, the neutral element for a logical AND operation.
+    2.  **Code De-duplication**: The generic `_needs_refresh` function in `data.py` was refactored to be more flexible, and the duplicated inline logic was removed and replaced with a call to the single, canonical function.
+- **Lesson**:
+    -   Iterative combination logic (like applying filters) must be initialized with the correct neutral element for the operation (e.g., `True` for AND, `False` for OR).
+    -   Duplicated logic is a structural flaw that increases maintenance burden and creates subtle bugs, especially when tests target one implementation but the other is executed.
+Always refactor to a single source of truth (DRY principle).

+## Logic Duplication and Flawed Initialization (2025-07-29)
+- **Issue**: Two test failures were traced to two distinct structural flaws:
+    1.  **Flawed Initialization**: The `backtester`'s context filter combination logic was initialized with `None`, causing a `TypeError` when the first filter was applied.
+This error was caught by a broad `except` block, which returned an all-`False` series, causing an assertion failure.
+    2.  **Logic Duplication**: The `data` module contained duplicated logic for checking cache freshness—one generic function and one inline implementation for market data.
+A test for market data caching was patching the generic function, which was never called, while the un-mocked inline logic failed, causing the test to fail.
+- **Fix**:
+    1.  **Correct Initialization**: The context filter accumulator in `backtester.py` was correctly initialized to a `pd.Series` of all `True` values, the neutral element for a logical AND operation.
+    2.  **Code De-duplication**: The generic `_needs_refresh` function in `data.py` was refactored to be more flexible, and the duplicated inline logic was removed and replaced with a call to the single, canonical function.
+- **Lesson**:
+    -   Iterative combination logic (like applying filters) must be initialized with the correct neutral element for the operation (e.g., `True` for AND, `False` for OR).
+    -   Duplicated logic is a structural flaw that increases maintenance burden and creates subtle bugs, especially when tests target one implementation but the other is executed.
+Always refactor to a single source of truth (DRY principle).

 ## Data Schema Consistency: Cache Save/Load Contract Violation (2025-07-20)
 - **Issue**: Multiple test failures were caused by inconsistent data format assumptions between cache save and load operations, along with premature column access before validation.
 - **Structural Root Cause**: The cache system had inconsistent data format contracts between `_save_market_cache()` and `_load_market_cache()` functions.
 Save operations used `reset_index()` creating unpredictable column names ('index' vs 'date'), while load operations expected specific formats.
 Additionally, the `market_above_sma()` function accessed columns for debugging before validating their existence, violating defensive programming principles.